 Center/Research Area Affiliations

-Dr. Merabet focuses his research on understanding how the brain adapts to the loss of sight.
+Dr. Merabet is a clinician scientist and a member of the Vision Rehabilitation Service at Massachusetts Eye and Ear.
+His research focuses on understanding how the brain adapts to the loss of sight.
 In the past, he has investigated the role of compensatory visual pathways using electrophysiological recording techniques in animal models.
 Currently, he uses advanced neuroimaging and noninvasive brain stimulation techniques to investigate the neuroplasticity of the visual system and mechanisms associated with sensory processing in individuals living with blindness and visual impairment.
 His recent work has concentrated on developing virtual environments and video game-based learning strategies for improving navigation and other cognitive skills in blind adolescents.

 Download his CV or biosketch [PDF] for more information.

 O.D., New England College of Optometry (2001)

 M.MSc., Clinical Investigation, Harvard-MIT Health Sciences Technology (2003)